iammateus/iammateus/README.md

 I'm a software engineer passionate about problem-solving, and a promoter of the craft of high-quality solutions.

-Here on Github, you can find some projects of mine.
+You can find some projects of mine here on Github.

 Let's make something special!